cloudify-cosmo/getcloudify.org/guide/3.0/blueprint_guide.md

 Types are like classes in an OO program.
 They represent a type of component in an application at any level: Infrastructure (hosts, networks etc), middleware (application servers, web servers etc) or application (application modules, database schemas etc.).

 Types can be imported from external files or declared inside the blueprint.yaml file.
-In this case let’s create an inline type named vm_host.
+In this case we will use a type from external file that is located in a subfolder of our blueprint folder.
 It is a mock host since we are not really going to spawn a VM. it only serves as a placeholder in the topology for real VM nodes that we can put in later when we take this application to a different environment.

+In order to use this type we need to add the following yaml in our blueprint file

 {%highlight yaml%}
-types:
-    vm_host:
-        derived_from: cloudify.types.host
-        interfaces:
-            cloudify.interfaces.lifecycle:
-                - start: mock_host.tasks.start
-                - stop: mock_host.tasks.stop
-                - delete: mock_host.tasks.delete
-            cloudify.interfaces.host:
+imports:
-                - get_state: mock_host.tasks.get_state
+	 - plugins/mock-plugin/plugin.yaml

 {%endhighlight%}

-The vm_host type is dervied from the cloudify.types.host basic type.
-The type has interfaces with operations (hooks) that are implemented using plugins functions.

-Plugins are python facades for APIs and tools you would like to use (such as IaaS compute API or tools like Chef and Puppet).

-Since we are using a plugin, we need to decalre it as well:

-In this case we are using the mock_host plugin.
-Plugins can be downloaded from URLs or from a subfolder in the blueprint archive.
-In both cases they need to be declared.
-Let’s add the plugin declaration
+This file contains the declaration of the type:

 {%highlight yaml%}
-plugins:
-    mock_host:
-        derived_from: cloudify.plugins.manager_plugin
-        properties:
-            folder: mock-plugin

-{%endhighlight%}

-The type also declares configuration schema (properties that must have values).
-In this case it assigns a value for a mandatory property install_agent that it inherited from cloudify.types.host

-{%highlight yaml%}
 types:
-    vm_host:
+    mock_vm:
         derived_from: cloudify.types.host
         interfaces:
             cloudify.interfaces.lifecycle: